run-ai/docs/graveyard/cluster-health-check.md

 ### Resources not deployed / System unavailable / Reconciliation failed

-1. Run the [Preinstall diagnostic script](../runai-setup/cluster-setup/cluster-install.md#system-and-network-requirements) and check for issues.
+1. Run the preinstall diagnostics tool to validate [System and network requirements] and check for issues.
 2. Run

 ```